VK4041/chapter-10/README.md

 [Click here to support my work](https://www.codecapers.com.au/about#support-my-work)

-Update to run the CD pipeline
+Update to run the CD pipeline2